foc-me/local-indexed/readme.md

     console.log(list5.map(item => item.id)) // [5, 7, 9]
     ```

-    **cursors use events to traverse data in native javascript**
+    **Cursors use events to traverse data in native javascript,**
-    **so this method is very inefficient when there is a lot of data**
+    **so this method is very inefficient when there is a lot of data.**

 * <a id="LDBCursor.count">LDBCursor\<T>.count(): Promise\<number></a>
     * return `Promise<number>`: values quantity number

-    count values by cursor
+    Count values by cursor.

     ```javascript
     import localIndexed from "@focme/local-indexed"